THE HISTORICAL 7TH SEAL

 3 Then another angel, having a golden censer, came and stood at the altar.
 He was given much incense, that he should offer it with the prayers of all the saints upon the golden altar which was before the throne.

-4 And the smoke of the incense, with the prayers of the saints, ascended before God from the angel’s hand (during this time the Church became established).
+4 And the smoke of the incense, with the prayers of the saints, ascended before God from the angel’s hand.

 5 Then the angel took the censer, filled it with fire from the altar, and threw it to the earth (of Israel).
 And there were noises, thunderings, lightnings, and an earthquake (signifying war).